zmess24/personal-website-nextjs/src/posts/retrieval-augmented-generation.md

 ### What is RAG?

-To begin, let's start with the most fundamental question of this post - just what is Retrieval Augemented Generation, and even more importantly, why do we need it?
+To begin, let's start with the most fundamental question of this post - what is Retrieval Augemented Generation, and even more importantly, why do we need it?

 Retrieval Augemented Generation, or "RAG" for short, is a technique by which an LLM application can leverage an external knowledge source to enhance it's response to a semantic query, and thereby improve it's response accuracy.
 The goal of RAG is to prevent what are called "hallucinations", which are instances where even though an LLM may express confidence in it's answer, the factual content may be entirely incorrect.
 For example, I'm sure we all remember the hilarious stories of Googles initial integration of Gemeni into Google Search, where it would occasionally output funny, albeit ridiculous responses like ["use non-toxic glue" to questions such as "how can I make cheese stick to pizza better"](https://www.bbc.com/news/articles/cd11gzejgz4o).
 While that specific instance is obviously (and hopefully) harmless, hallucinations can become far more impactiful when LLM's are relied upon to aid in real decision making, as the downstream effects of trusting incorrect or incomplete information can be potentially disastrous.